quekky/pyktv/README.md

 # DEVELOPER

-To run from sourcecode, the following python packages is required:
+To run from sourcecode, install the python packages according to requirements.txt

-* PyQt5 (supports only Python 3.5 and above)
-* youtube_dl
-* python-mpv
-* requests
+$ pip install -r requirements.txt

 Download MPV library from https://mpv.io/ and put it in the path (For Windows, download **mpv-1.dll**) If there's no library for the OS you're using, you'll need to compile it from MPV source and drop the library file